top of page

 “Only the phoenix rises and does not descend.
 And everything changes.
 And nothing is truly lost.”
 Neil Gaiman

+To heal from trauma, one needs understanding, compassion and empathy.
+An ally that will be present while you find your equilibrium and provide you a validating witness on your road to healing.
 As your therapist, I promise I will listen as your process your pain and sit with you as you grapple with the vulnerable nature of your humanity.
 I will bring interventions that will ground and heal your system and I will rejoice at each one of your victories.
-Here's an opportunity to turn misfortune into a springboard for growth and transforming your experience(s) into something meaningful.
+Here is an opportunity to turn misfortune into a springboard for growth and transform your experience(s) into something meaningful.

 Will you permit me to join you as you discover internal resources and resilience you may have overlooked?

-I can be reached at 818-583-7105
+I can be reached at 818-583-7105 or carol@momentumtherapy.co

 "Life cracks us into unrecognizable shards of former incarnations.
 Slivers of our hurt and our pain and our shame nestles next to fragments of our truth, our divinity, our fierce reclamation of power.
 It is this very brokenness that allows us to knit together, kaleidoscope style.
 And we spin and shift and turn to the light until we appear brilliant, lit from within.
 Suddenly we are revealed; unexpected beauty born directly from brokenness.
 We have to be willing to break in order to become.”